-The Regulatory Flexibility Act (RFA) generally requires that when an agency issues a proposed rule or a final rule pursuant to the APA23 or another law, the agency must prepare a regulatory flexibility analysis that meets the requirements of the RFA and publish such analysis in the Federal Register.24 Specifically, the RFA normally requires agencies to describe the impact of a rulemaking on small entities by providing a regulatory impact analysis.
-For purposes of the RFA, the Board considers FICUs with assets less than \$100 million to be small entities.25
+The Regulatory Flexibility Act (RFA) generally requires that when an agency issues a proposed rule or a final rule pursuant to the APA or another law, the agency must prepare a regulatory flexibility analysis that meets the requirements of the RFA and publish such analysis in the Federal Register.
+Specifically, the RFA normally requires agencies to describe the impact of a rulemaking on small entities by providing a regulatory impact analysis.
+For purposes of the RFA, the Board considers FICUs with assets less than \$100 million to be small entities.

-As discussed previously, consistent with the APA,26 the Board has determined for good cause that general notice and opportunity for public comment is unnecessary, and therefore the Board is not issuing a notice of proposed rulemaking.
-Rules that are exempt from notice and comment procedures are also exempt from the RFA requirements, including conducting a
+As discussed previously, consistent with the APA, the Board has determined for good cause that general notice and opportunity for public comment is unnecessary, and therefore the Board is not issuing a notice of proposed rulemaking.
+Rules that are exempt from notice and comment procedures are also exempt from the RFA requirements, including conducting a regulatory flexibility analysis, when among other things the agency for good cause finds that notice and public procedure are impracticable, unnecessary, or contrary to the public interest.

-22 5 U.S.C.
+&lt;sup>22 5 U.S.C.
 553(b)(3)(B); see Mid-Tex Elec.
 Co-op., Inc. v.
 Fed.
 Energy Regulatory Comm'n, 822 F.2d 1123 (D.C.
 Cir.
 1987).

-23 5 U.S.C.
+For the same reasons, this final rule does not include the usual 60-day comment period under NCUA Interpretive Ruling and Policy Statement (IRPS) 87-2, as amended by IRPS 03-2 and 15-1 (Sept.
+24, 2015).
+5 U.S.C.
 553(b).

-24 5 U.S.C.
+&lt;sup>24 5 U.S.C.
 603, 604.